superbch/smartbch/README.md

-# Full node client of smartBCH
+# Full node client of SuperBCH

 This repository contains the code of the full node client of smartBCH, an EVM&amp;Web3 compatible sidechain for Bitcoin Cash.